Tejes123/Legal-Research-Engine-Backend/README1.md

-# Legal-Research-Engine-Backend
-Backend for the legal research engine

 ### Ingestion
 First we need to extract the text present in each document, followed by chunking, and storing in the elastic search database.